 that.
 You should also have a complete blood count test.

 Red meat, poultry, seafood, leafy greens, legumes, iron-fortified grains, and other

 iron-fortified foods are all good sources of iron.
 Drinking more than 2 to 3 cups

 of milk a day may decrease how much iron you absorb.
 But dietary changes alone may

 not be enough to prevent or fix an iron deficiency related to a gastric bypass procedure.

-Work with your healthcare provider to find the right iron supplement plan for you.
+Work with your provider to find the right iron supplement plan for you.
+To insure

 Key points about iron deficiency after gastric bypass surgery